Soulsinger

-Soulsinger is the debut album by the American singer-songwriter Ledisi.
+Soulsinger is the debut studio album by the American singer-songwriter Ledisi.
 It was released on January 1, 2000, on her label LeSun Records.
 In 2003, the album was reissued as Soulsinger: The Revival by Tommy Boy Records.
 It was nominated for a Bammie, for Best R&B album.

 Production

 Soulsinger was written and produced by Ledisi and Sundra Manning.

 Critical reception

 AllMusic wrote that "cool jazzy flavors (including the catchy 'I Wantcha Babe') and sweet floaters ('Take Time' and 'In My Life') balance the more dramatic cuts and provide a comfortable plateau for Ledisi's fluid alto."
 The San Francisco Chronicle wrote: "One moment sad and sweet, loud and fierce the next, [Ledisi's] music is part down-home lovin' and good advice."